Crabman-DF-Mods/dwarven-wilds/README.md

 __Be warned__, Outer Wilds is a game whose fun comes from discovery and gaining knowledge through exploration of the world, and __over half of this mod's contents/modules would count as spoilers for either the main game or DLC__, and this would likely impact the enjoyability of the game.

-__Therefore I highly recommend that you first play Outer Wilds (and/or its DLC, Echoes of the Eye) before using the spoilery modules of this mod.__ Strictly speaking you wouldn't need to play all the way to the end to find everything that is in this mod, but unfortunately I can't be specific about what "the safe points" are without that also being a spoiler.
+__Therefore I highly recommend that you first play Outer Wilds (and/or its DLC, Echoes of the Eye) before using the spoilery modules of this mod.__ You don't need to play all the way to the end of the base game to find everything that is in this mod, and there are spoilerless instructions a couple of heading sections down that reveal what the "safe points" are for each module.

-__The raw files comments have even more spoilers (including story ones!) than you would get just playing with/using this mod__, so be warned about that before you go digging around this mod's code (even the spoiler-free module files have some spoilery comments).
+__The raw files comments have even more spoilers (including story ones!) than you would get just playing with/using this mod__, so be warned about that before you go digging around this mod's code (even the spoiler-free module files have some spoilery comments!).
+You should finish both the base game and DLC (like, see the actual ending) before reading the code in this mod.

 This mod was created with the help of the [Dwarf Fortress RAW language server extension][LS], which is currently in beta, but I still recommend it for anyone wanting to make Dwarf Fortress mods, either for the first time or as a veteran.